My Account

 Diversification does not assure a profit nor does it protect against loss of principal.

-Generally, as interest rates rise, the value of the securities held in the fund will decline.
+Generally, as interest rates rise, the value of the bonds held in the fund will decline.
 The opposite is true when interest rates decline.

 Investment return and principal value of security investments will fluctuate.
 The value at the time of redemption may be more or less than the original cost.
 Past performance is no guarantee of future results.

-The opinions expressed are those of American Century Investments (or the portfolio manager) and are no guarantee of the future performance of any American Century Investments' portfolio.
 This material has been prepared for educational purposes only.
 It is not intended to provide, and should not be relied upon for, investment, accounting, legal or tax advice.